 Our main goal in getting media published is to influence our legislators to take bold and effective action on our issues – to create political will.
 Your members of Congress and their aides will pay attention to opinion pieces deemed worthy of publishing because they know that hundreds, perhaps thousands of other readers are seeing your call to action.
 An op-ed carries substantial clout!

-Send the op-ed to your members of Congress.
-Due to delays from mail screening in Washington, we recommend you fax or e-mail a copy of your letter.
+- Send the op-ed to your members of Congress.
+Due to delays from mail screening in Washington, we recommend you e-mail a copy of your letter.

 Share the news and inspire others!

 Speak Out to Community Members.
 In addition to contacting your legislators, send copies of your piece to other influential members of the community with ties to your issue.